 It is sometimes said that taking the Hard Problem seriously represents a failure of imagination: the fact that I could not imagine traditional science (neurobiology, information theory, physics) explaining what it is like to see red says a lot more about my powers of imagination than it does about the actual limitations of traditional science.
 In the same way, it is argued, a vitalist's inability to imagine life being nothing more than molecular processes simply proved to be a failure on the vitalist's part to appreciate just how complex and tiny the molecular processes are.
 The vitalist's scepticism, however, ultimately came down to a matter of scale and complexity - the vitalists did not properly appreciate that the components of life could be quite that small or that complex.
 Claiming that more scale and complexity will turn ones and zeros (or their effective equivalents) into red simply makes no sense.

 The fundamental components of the world to a reductive physicalist are completely blind to one another, and completely stupid, and have no memory whatsoever.
 They are basic particles, and they just careen in one direction, then another.
-They don't see each other or "know" anything about each other.
 Even when they attract, repel, or collide with each other, they don't really "see" or "know" about each other - they just careen.
 They don't know why, or what it is that is influencing them to careen in this particular direction at this particular speed.
 It sounds funny even to say it this way, but I think some people do not really sense in their guts just how blind, just how stupid, just how little memory the fundamental particles must have to a committed reductive physicalist.
 To get anything not blind and not stupid out of them, you must attribute a lot of power to the notion of "levels of organization".
 You can't get that particular blood from that particular stone, however.
 The blind and stupid stay blind and stupid, and utterly oblivious to any "levels of organization" no matter how many you put in a room or how they are arranged.

 It strikes me, in fact, that the reductive physicalist claim is an extravagant and unsupported one, a point which is often overlooked simply because reductionistic physicalism has been the reigning orthodoxy for several centuries now.
 The reductive physicalists claim that if you get enough unconscious stuff together in a big pile, and arrange the pile in a certain special way (a complex enough way, perhaps, or a pile that conforms to a certain functional schematic, or maybe Druidic runes), then poof! subjective consciousness will appear.
 They claim that this must be the case, because centuries of scientific advances have shown us that the reductive physicalist approach is the perfect framework for understanding the universe, so it simply must be the case that it is adequate to explain consciousness too.
 Although they (ahem) can't give us the exact details just now.
 I find this alchemical hypothesis at least as bizarre, spooky and mystical as anything I've ever heard.
 It is a wild leap of faith on their part, and the onus is on them to show us the money.
 It is foul play to try to shift the burden of proof back on their critics, claiming (O ye of little faith!) that scepticism of the reductive physicalist position betrays some kind of shameful failure of imagination.

 Moreover, it is not a failure of imagination that leads me to take the Hard Problem seriously.
-On the contrary, it is because I can imagine so clearly a day not too far off (fifty years?
-One hundred?) on which cognitive science and neurobiology complete their intended programs and actually map every single event in the human brain, every information flow at any level of organization you please, every secretion of every neurotransmitter.
+On the contrary, it is because I can imagine a day not too far off (fifty years?
+One hundred?) on which we solve Chalmers's easy problems.
+On that day, cognitive science and neurobiology complete their intended programs and actually map every single event in the human brain, every information flow at any level of organization you please, every secretion of every neurotransmitter.
 On this day, it will be possible for us (like Mary in her black and white room) to detail everything that happens between photons striking my retina and my uttering, "What a beautiful sunset!".
 The cognitive scientists and neurobiologists will collect their Nobel prizes and go home satisfied, and nothing in their description of the brain will give the slightest hint of what it is like to see red, or why anything seems like anything at all.
 Yes, it is true that I can not imagine that day in detail, in the sense that I do not have that final theory at my finger tips down to the last synapse (otherwise I would be the one collecting the Nobel prize right now), and there's the rub, the reductive physicalists would say.
 If I could see that theory in detail, they would argue, it would be clear why red seems like red.

 For nearly a century, mentioning consciousness was a career killer in the field of academic philosophy.
-In the last 25 years or so, however, the question of consciousness has been coming up with greater and greater urgency, and it is attracting pretty level-headed, math/science type people, not mystics, not new-agers, not religious wishful thinkers.
+In the last generation or so, however, the question of consciousness has been coming up with greater and greater urgency, and it is attracting pretty level-headed, math/science type people, not mystics, not new-agers, not religious wishful thinkers.
 I think this is so precisely for the reasons that I mentioned above: as science progresses, and closes in on its stated goals regarding our brains, its limitations stand out in ever sharper relief.
 The physical sciences, as their boundaries of inquiry are currently construed, deal only in functional behavior, externally measurable effects.
-There are perfectly valid questions about Nature (what is it like to see red?) that are completely outside the bounds of current natural science.
+There are perfectly valid questions about Nature (what is it like to see red?) that are completely outside the bounds of natural science as currently practiced.
 That is, it is conceivable that we could have a complete and perfect understanding of physics and all the other "hard" sciences, and have never framed, let alone answered, those questions.
 My ability to imagine this state of affairs may be incorrect in some way, but it certainly does not represent a failure of imagination on my part.

 Physics and physicalism are not so much wrong (except in their claims of exclusivity) as they are incomplete.
 This is just the way science works.
 Newton invented a formal basis for a physics and for a long time it seemed dead accurate.
 But along comes Einstein, and it turns out that while Newton's physics was perfectly consistent and accurate within its domain, it was incomplete - it turns out to be merely a special case of a more general set of laws.
 Then a decade later, Einstein comes out with General Relativity, and shows that his own earlier work, while perfectly applicable within its proper domain, is really just a special case of still more general laws (hence "general" vs. "special" relativity).
 Science works by adding more layers to the outside of the onion.
 Old theories are not so often disproved by new ones as they are generalized and subsumed by them.

 My seeing of red is not a philosophy; it is not a way of thinking about or interpreting some theory or idea; it is not an abstraction; it is not an inference I have drawn or some metaphysical gloss I have put over reality.
 It is a brute fact about the universe, a fact of Nature.
 It is really, really there.
-It is not a theory - it is explanandum, not explanation.
+It is explanandum, not explanation.
 As such, it is incumbent upon our natural science to explain it.
 If my seeing of red is not amenable to the currently accepted methods of natural science, then so much the worse for those currently accepted methods.
 Those who deny the existence of qualitative consciousness remind me of the church officials who refused to look through Galileo's telescope because they did not want their neat and tidy theological world upset by what they might see.

 So where do we go from here?
 Loopy as it sounds, consciousness, or something that scales up to consciousness in certain kinds of systems, must be built in at the ground floor, as part of the fundamental furniture of the universe.
 Someday, after we have pinned it down a bit, it will stand right up there with mass, charge, and spin.
 This view is traditionally called panpsychism, but some people prefer pan-protopsychism to emphasize that it is not consciousness as we know it that stands as a fundamental building block of the universe, but some tiny crumb or spark that, when scaled up, aggregates into full-blown human consciousness under certain conditions or in certain types of systems.
 Also, "panpsychism", to some people has medieval, vitalist connotations; most contemporary panpsychists want to dissociate themselves from the belief that "rocks think".
 No one knows (yet) the principles according to which proto-consciousness aggregates into full-blown human consciousness, or what is so special about brains that they support this aggregation.
 In the range of potential answers to these questions there is room for many different versions of panpsychism, some more conservative (for lack of a better term) than others.
 It may well be that consciousness scales up only under very particular circumstances, not normally found in nature, but which natural selection has stumbled upon and exploited as it "engineered" brains.